 Our leaders are non-smokers.
 To learn more about our staff, please visit our Summer Leaders section.

 We can’t say it too many times, this is a really incredible group experience.
 A great dynamic starts with our secrets for group bonding.
 Our bag of tricks goes way beyond traditional ice breakers.
 Imagine people hunts, Rock, Paper, Scissors championships, Ninja tournaments, flash mobs and so much more.
 We work hard to get everyone moving beyond first impressions and creating an atmosphere of total acceptance.
 Our staff hiring and training emphasizes social safety and establishing an inclusive culture.
 Many of our travelers come as individuals and we have a geographically diverse enrollment with students joining us from across the U.S., Canada and internationally.
 This mix helps eliminate cliques at the outset and establish an open environment that benefits you.
 We take great care in assembling groups to create an unforgettable social experience.

 If you come prepared with a positive attitude, you will be ready to embrace the challenges and reap the many rewards of these programs.
 It takes teamwork, cooperation and leadership to succeed in a service project.
 You are committing yourself to participate in 4 to 6 hours of service on the days that do have service.
 By giving it your all, you are sure to enjoy incredible memories.
-You will receive a letter of completion recognizing 30 hours of service and listing the projects you helped to complete.
+You will receive a letter of completion recognizing your hours of service and listing the work you helped to complete.